 They stood and moved against the wall to talk.
 Jan ate another spoonful then pushed the bowl away from him.
 A lifetime eating this?
 Nine out of ten workers were on the dole.
 Not to mention their wives and children.
-And this had been going on around him for all of his life-and he had not been aware.
-He had lived his life on an iceberg, unaware of the buried nine-tenths beneath the surface.
+And this had been going on around him for all of his life -- tenths beneath the surface.

-"We're going back to the car, gov," Fryer said.
-"Some-thing's come up.

-'Anything to do with me?"
+and he had not been aware.
+He had lived his life on an iceberg, unaware of the buried nine- "We're going back to the car, gov," Fryer said.
+"Something's come up."
+"Anything to do with me?"
 "Don't know.
 Word just passed for us to get there as soon as we could.
 No idea of what, except it's trouble.
 Plenty of it."

-They walked hard.
-Not running, that would draw at-tention, but solidly and steadily through the clutching snow.
-Jan had glimpses of lit shops with their displays hidden behind steamy windows.
-He wondered what they sold, and realized they were as alien to his experience as the shops in the market he had visited on the shore of the Red Sea.

-At the rear of the garage once again, Jan held the flashlight so that Fryer could find the right key in its dim light.
-They went into the shed and on into the garage itself.

-"I'll be winged!"
-Fryer said, flashing the light across the barren floor.

-"My car is gone!"

-A far brighter torch flashed in their eyes and some-one said, "Just stand right there and don't move.
+"Afterward.
+Is the food always like this?"
+A far brighter torch flashed in their eyes and someone said, "Just stand right there and don't move.
 Watch where you put your hands."

-Eleven

-Jan had no thought of moving, could not have moved if he had wanted to.
+Eleven Jan had no thought of moving, could not have moved if he had wanted to.
 The shock of all this, first his car gone, then the sudden confrontation.
 The game was up, he was caught, it was all over.
 He stood, frozen with the dreadful realization.

 "Back to the shed, Fryer," the man said again.
-"Some-one here you don't know."
+"Someone here you don't know."
 Fryer went out docilely enough. and the man with the flashlight followed him; Jan could only make out his outline as he went by.
 What was happening?
 "Jan, I must talk to you," a familiar voice said as soon as the door had closed.
 The small light was still in his hand and he brought it up and picked Sara's face out of the darkness.
 "We didn't mean to give you a fright," she said, "but this is an emergency.